YerinKwak/education-data-analysis/README.md

 # Project 2: Personalized recommendation of children's books
-### Purpose: Created a tool that recommends books of the same age group with similar main ideas to each child's favorite books
+## Created a tool that recommends books of the same age group with similar main ideas to each child's favorite books
 ### Data: [](https://www.kaggle.com/datasets/modhiibrahimalmannaa/1000-children-books-on-amazom)
 ### Method
 1. Feature Engineering